The Academic Programme

 Students in all year groups engage with a bespoke PSHE programme embedded throughout the week as well as taught in form times to address the many social and personal challenges that come with having additional needs.

-At KS4 students study English language, Literature, Maths, Science, PE and ICT.
-Students can choose subject options out of; Modern Foreign Languages, History, Geography or Art.
-We accommodate more obscure subjects requests as well whenever possible at GCSE level.
+At KS4 students study English language, Literature, Maths, Science and PE.
+Students can choose subject options out of; Modern Foreign Languages, History, Geography, Art, Drama, French or Music.
+We accommodate more obscure subjects requests as well when possible at GCSE level.

 Students on this pathway, or our Pioneers, may go on to study A-Level courses in our Sixth form if that is appropriate or may choose to return to a mainstream setting, such as college.